fwhdzh/FaultFuzz/doc/NEWFEATURE.md

 Compared to CrashFuzz, FaultFuzz has made the following improvements:

 ## Non-determinism control

-CrashFuzz only controls system behavior based on the frequency of occurrence of I/O points.
+CrashFuzz only controls system behavior based on the frequency of I/O points occurrence.
 Consider the following example.

 | A | B |
 | :-------: | :-------: |